White Supremacy Groups Spreading Recruitment Flyers In Fauquier & Prince William Counties

-Residents in Prince Williams and Fauquier Counties were surprised to find bags filled with birdseed and white supremacist literature this past weekend.
-According to the Prince Williams Times, local police received multiple calls this weekend from residents who woke up on Sunday morning to find the bags at the end of their driveway.
+Residents in Prince William and Fauquier Counties were surprised to find bags filled with birdseed and white supremacist literature this past weekend.
+According to the Prince William Times, local police received multiple calls this weekend from residents who woke up on Sunday morning to find the bags at the end of their driveway.
 The targeted homes seemed to have been chosen at random.

-In a press release detailing the incident, Prince William County police spokesman Officer, Nathan J. Probus noted that the pamphlets “appeared to be recruiting material for the Ku Klux Klan.”
+In a press release detailing the incident, Prince William County police spokesman Officer Nathan J. Probus noted that the pamphlets “appeared to be recruiting material for the Ku Klux Klan.”

 In the city of Warrenton, which is located in Fauquier County, the flyers were randomly placed in residential areas.
 According to Warrenton Interim Police Chief Daniel Boring, “residents on Norfolk Drive, Foxcroft Road, Evans Road and Fauquier Road” He said that the police are currently investigating the incident and are not looking to comment any further.